dolthub/dolt/go/performance/import_benchmarker/README.md

 For an examples of the specific yaml input syntax, see the example files below, or refer to the tests in `testdata/`.

+Server Details:

+- For dolt sql-server tests, a new sql-server will be constructed individually for each test run.
+- External servers are provided outside of the lifecycle of the `import_benchmarker` command.
+The same database instance is used for every table import test.
+- Import files are cached on the schema, row number, and format in between tests.

 ## Outputs